uit-no-old/incoming/doc/overview.md

 A large file upload with Incoming!!
 -----------------------------------

-Suppose your web app backend wants to let a client upload a large file, for example by rendering and then sending a page with a file input field, or by answering a specific AJAX request by the client.
+Suppose your web app backend wants to let a client upload a large file, for example by rendering and then sending a page with a file input field, or by answering a specific AJAX request by the client (what exactly you do there is none of Incoming!!'s business).
 This is the sequence in which the file upload with Incoming!! happens:

 ![Upload sequence step 1][fig-seq1]

 **1)** your backend requests an upload ticket from Incoming!! using an HTTP request.
-In that request, your backend tells Incoming!! which URL to use to signal the upload's completion back to your backend (more on that in step 5).
+In that request, your backend tells Incoming!! which URL to use to signal the upload's completion back to your backend (more on that later in step 5).
 Incoming!!'s answer to the request contains the upload ticket ID.

 ![Upload sequence step 2][fig-seq2]

 **2)** your backend lets your frontend know the ticket ID for the file upload.
-How you implement this is up to you - you could for example render this into a page template that contains a file upload form, or implement it as an extra HTTP request if you want to allow your frontend to dynamically request upload tickets.
+How this happens exactly depends on your implementation: the ID could for example be rendered into a page template that contains a file upload form, or it could be the answer to an extra HTTP request if you allow your frontend to dynamically request upload tickets.

 ![Upload sequence step 3][fig-seq3]

 **3)** your frontend sets up and starts the file upload using Incoming!!'s JavaScript library.
+Specifically, you instantiate an Uploader object and call its start() method.

 ![Upload sequence step 4][fig-seq4]

-**4)** The Incoming!!
-JavaScript library establishes a connection to the Incoming!! server and sends the file over, in many small chunks (a).
+**4)** The Uploader object establishes a connection to the Incoming!! server and sends the file over, in many small chunks (a).
 The Incoming!! server assembles the file again and stores it into some data storage (currently, a file system) that is accessible from both Incoming!! server and your web app backend (b).

 ![Upload sequence step 5][fig-seq5]